American darts: Baseball

 The standard game is Baseball (also known as "1 to 9").
 Players take turns shooting three darts at each inning.
 They begin with inning number one and continue in order until they have shot nine innings.
 Darts landing in the thin uncolored outermost ring are worth 3 points.
 The red ring is worth 2 points, and the inside area is worth 1 point.
 Darts landing in the bullseye are worth zero.
 Also, any dart landing outside the triple ring do not score (the large blue ring beyond the treble ring is merely the out-of-boards marker, and is not a scoring area).

 The maximum score in each inning is nine points—all three darts landing in the three-point area.
 A perfect game in Baseball would be a score of 81.
 This would consist of 27 consecutive darts (over nine innings), all landing in the three-point zone.
 This has never been achieved.
 The highest known score shot in tournament play is 72.

-Recreational shooters will average around 20 points in game.
-Regular shooters will score in the low 30s, competitive league shooters will average in the upper 30's to lower 40's, and the best shooters will average in the upper 40s to 50.
+Recreational shooters will average around 20 points in a game.
+Regular shooters will score in the low 30s, competitive league shooters will average in the upper 30's to lower 40's, and the best shooters will average in the upper 40s to 50s.
 Of course, single game scores can be much higher (see the 72 mentioned above).

 If the game is tied at the end of nine innings, extra innings are shot to determine the winner, starting with inning ten.

 Some regional variations in scoring for Baseball exist.
 In the most common variation, the competitors mutually agree to a minimum required score per frame.
 For example, if the agreed minimum score is five, if the shooter or the team does not score at least five points for the number, the shooter or team receives no points for that frame.
 Generally, the greater the number of shooters on a team, the higher the minimum score per frame required.

 The American Baseball Darts Association presides over the largest American dart tournaments.
 This includes the annual Pennsylvania State Dart Tournament, the largest American Darts event.

+Team Game of Baseball

+In a team game of Baseball, the arrangement of the lineup matters and can impact the result.
+Careful consideration is required to choose the order of a team's players.
+For example, in a 5 vs. 5 team game of baseball, the best shooters will often go last.
+It is also common for the second or third-best shooter to go first.
+A common order for a team of 5 would be: